Tips for taking minutes in a virtual board meeting

 This applies to physical meetings too, but if it’s likely to be a long meeting agree to have short comfort breaks at set times or after specific items.
 Whilst other attendees can slip away for a couple of minutes for a comfort break, the meeting secretary can’t do this for risk of missing something critical.

-9. Share draft minutes with Exec sponsors
+9. Share draft minutes with executive sponsors

 What you need to know, when you need to know it